Dart Code adds a number of commands to the command palette (

 Certain types of changes are not supported by hot reload (see here) so you must perform a hot restart.
 Hot restarts deploy latest source code to your device/simulator and restarts your application.
 Although slightly slower than a hot reload a hot restart is still usually very fast (a few seconds), much quicker than stopping the debug session and rebuilding/deploying.

-This command will open the Observatory debugger application in your web browser.
-For more information on using this tool to debug your Flutter application visit flutter.io/debugging.
+This command will open the DevTools application in your web browser.
+For more information on using this tool to debug your Flutter application visit flutter.dev/…/debugging.

 Flutter: Open Observatory Timeline

-This command opens the Timeline view of the Obersvatory tool which can be useful for debugging performance issues.
+This command opens the Timeline view of the Observatory tool which can be useful for debugging performance issues.

 Flutter: Toggle Baseline Painting